anilzen/QTHub/content/authors/deSousa/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Maryland
+- name: University of Maryland, College Park
   url: https://www.umd.edu/

 social: